At a glance

-Also known as dirofilariasis, heartworm disease (HW) is a serious parasitic infection caused by the nematode Dirofilaria immitis which lives in the pulmonary arteries, lungs, and hearts of cats.
+Also known as dirofilariasis, or feline heartworm disease (FHD), heartworm disease (HW) is a serious parasitic infection caused by the nematode Dirofilaria immitis which lives in the pulmonary arteries, lungs, and hearts of cats.
 Heartworms are a type of roundworm, with adult heartworms reaching a length of 12 to 30 cm.

-Heartworms are a common parasite in dogs, although cats can also become infected and may develop disease.
-While cats may be more resistant to heartworm infection than dogs, cats, in particular, are extremely vulnerable to heartworm and even a small number can cause death.
+Heartworms are a common parasite in dogs, although cats can also become infected and may develop the disease.
+While cats may be more resistant to heartworm infection than dogs, cats, in particular, are incredibly vulnerable to heartworm and even a small number can cause death.

-The definitive host of D. Immitis is the dog, however they can infect wolves, cats, ferrets and humans.
-Infection in non-canine species is usually lighter, with fewer worms, however serious and life threatening consequences can develop.
+The definitive host of D. Immitis is the dog; however, they can infect wolves, cats, ferrets, and humans.
+Infection in non-canine species is usually lighter, with fewer worms, but serious and life-threatening consequences can develop.

-There is no age or breed predilection, males have been shown to be easier to infect experimentally.
-Outdoor cats are at greater risk due to their increased exposure to mosquitoes.
+There is no age or breed predilection; males have been shown to be easier to infect experimentally.
+Outdoor cats are at higher risk due to their increased exposure to mosquitoes.

 Heartworm can be found in temperate and tropical regions of the world in particular Australia, the USA (all 50 states), Southern Europe, South America and Japan.
 More than 70 species of mosquito are capable of transmitting heartworm.

-As we have already said, heartworm actually live mostly in the pulmonary arteries causing inflammation of the arteries (arteritis).
-Infected cats are at greater risk than dogs due to their smaller heart and blood vessels, as well as that, they react more severely.
+As we have already said, heartworm live mostly in the pulmonary arteries causing inflammation of the arteries (arteritis).
+Infected cats are at greater risk than dogs due to their smaller heart and blood vessels, as well as that; they react more severely.